Narensraj/pcb_designing/README.md

 - **Test Points:** Provided for 3.3V, 5V, and ground for easy debugging
 - **Indicator LEDs:** With current limiting resistors to indicate power status and other signals
 - **Mounting Holes:** For securing the PCB

+## License

+This project is licensed under no-one you can freely use the schematics and pcb layout.

+And remember, when life throws you a relay, just switch it on and keep the circuit flowing! 😉🔌